David Pauley: Detroit Tigers

-On July 30, 2011, Pauley was traded to the Detroit Tigers along with Doug Fister for Charlie Furbush, Casper Wells, Chance Ruffin and minor leaguer Francisco Martinez.
-Pauley was released by the Detroit Tigers on March 12, 2012 and became a free agent after clearing waivers on March 15.
+On July 30, 2011, Pauley was traded to the Detroit Tigers along with Doug Fister for Charlie Furbush, Casper Wells, Chance Ruffin, and minor leaguer Francisco Martinez.
+He allowed 10 runs in 19 2/3 innings for the Tigers.
+Detroit released Pauley on March 12, 2012, and he became a free agent after clearing waivers on March 15.

 Los Angeles Angels of Anaheim

 The Angels signed Pauley to a minor league contract on March 23, 2012.
-He was called up to the majors on May 7, 2012, but was designated for assignment on May 24.
-Pauley cleared waivers and was then recalled to the Angels on June 12, 2012.
+He was called up to the majors on May 7, 2012 but was designated for assignment on May 24.
+Pauley cleared waivers and was then recalled to the Angels on June 12.
 He was designated for assignment a second time on June 18.

 Toronto Blue Jays

 Pauley was claimed by the Blue Jays on June 20 after being designated for assignment by the Angels for a second time.
 For the Blue Jays, Pauley sported a 0–1 record with a 6.48 ERA in 10 relief appearances.
-He was designated for assignment after he gave up three earned runs on three hits vs. the Kansas City Royals on July 2.
-On July 9, he elected free agency.
+He was designated for assignment after he gave up three earned runs on three hits against the Kansas City Royals on July 2, in what would be his final MLB appearance.

-Seattle Mariners
+Seattle Mariners (second stint)

-The Seattle Mariners signed him to a minor league contract on July 12, and assigned him to the Triple-A Tacoma Rainiers on July 14.
+The Seattle Mariners signed Pauley to a minor league contract on July 12 and assigned him to the Triple-A Tacoma Rainiers on July 14.
+In August, MLB suspended him for 50 games for violating the Minor League Drug Prevention and Treatment program.
+The suspension came after Pauley tested positive a second time for a "drug of abuse," not a performance-enhancing drug.